smehringer/HPI_Hackaton/README.md

 ![Caption for the picture.](Screenshot_2016-06-12-10-12-49.png)

 Now you need to specify your symptoms.
-Please do so by giving a decimal number with at most one decimal (e.g. 37.5) of your current temperature and yes no answers for the other symptoms.
+Please do so by giving a decimal number with at most one decimal (e.g. 37.5) of your current temperature and yes/no answers for the other symptoms.
 All answers need to be seperated by comma or space.

-**Now are app will internally predict your risk of innflammation based on a trained random forest**
+**Now our app will internally predict your risk of urinary inflammation based on a trained random forest.**

 It will answer you by telling you whether everything is alright or you need to visit a doctor.

 ![Caption for the picture.](Screenshot_2016-06-12-10-12-56.png)

 Since this is only a prototype we can only predict urinary inflammation.
-It would be nice to expand the application to use natural language processing to look for symptoms in a text.
+It would be nice to expand the application by using natural language processing to look for symptoms in a text.
 Since the prediction of a disease only based on symptoms like a headache or itching is very hard and non-specific, we propose to merly predict whether your symptoms are potentionally serious or not and provide some information or advice.